rjacosta/r6-siege-stat-tracker-frontend/README.md

 at https://r6-siege-stat-tracker-frontend.herokuapp.com.
 If you are new to Rainbow 6 Siege and don't know any users, then feel free to look up my user 'KirklandVodka.'.
 You are also welcome to compare my stats with a friend of mine 'KirklandTequila'.

+I get all user stats from the [R6Tab API](https://github.com/Tabwire/R6Tab-API) created by Tabwire.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts